arduino/docs-content/content/hardware/04.pro/shields/portenta-vision-shield/tutorials/getting-started-camera/content.md

 }
 ```

-In the loop we need to capture each Frame and send it over a serial connection to the Processing sketch that will display the frames.
-We will use the `grab(uint8_t *buffer, uint32_t timeout=5000);` function to fetch the frame from the frame buffer and save it into our custom data buffer.
+In the loop you need to capture each Frame and send it over a serial connection to the Processing sketch that will display the frames.
+You will use the `grab(uint8_t *buffer, uint32_t timeout=5000);` function to fetch the frame from the frame buffer and save it into your custom data buffer.

 ```cpp
 void loop() {